 Mardi Gras Menu Ideas

-Delve into these tantalizing menus and taste the true New Orleans spirit.
-Each menu includes a traditional NOLA favorite like Quick and Easy Shrimp Creole and Grillades and Grits and all promise a fusion of flavors that will get your taste buds dancing.
+Enjoy these tantalizing menus and taste the true New Orleans spirit.
+Each menu includes a traditional NOLA favorite like Quick and Easy Shrimp Creole and Grillades and Grits.
+All promise a fusion of flavors that will get your taste buds dancing.
+Provide cocktails for your guests if desired.
+Add other menu ideas and recipes for an even bigger celebration.

 Creole Boiled Shrimp On Ice